jfpoilpret/fast-arduino-lib/README.md

 What the project already has:

 - Utilities (queue, list, timing)
-- IO support: this comes in 2 flavors, one standard implementation and one template-based, optimized for speed and size.
-It is possible to mix both flavors in one program.
+- Fast IO support: template-based, optimized for speed and size.
 - General Events handling
 - Watchdog timer
 - Timed (periodic or not) jobs scheduling